nareshmahato332/deploymentscript/ANSWERS.md

 1. It took me around 1 day

 task:-
-creating django app
+creating django app,
-dockerfile
+dockerfile,
-dockercompose file
+dockercompose file,
 testing

 2. if i would have more time i could have more optimized docker images and service configuration file.